-If you chose Custom app on the previous page, you see an Application template dropdown.
-From here you can switch between custom and legacy templates.
-You might also see other templates that have been made available for your organization.
+If you chose Custom app on the previous page, you will see an Application template dropdown.
+The dropdown might show other templates that have been made available to you by your organization.

 Choose to create this application using the 7-day free trial pricing plan, or one of the standard pricing plans:

 - Applications you create using the free plan are free for seven days and support up to five devices.
 You can convert them to use a standard pricing plan at any time before they expire.